-As always, should you have questions or we can be of assistance regarding any of these HR to-do list items, please feel free to contact Karen Smith or any other member of our Labor & Employment Law Practice Group.
+As always, should you have questions or we can be of assistance regarding any of these HR to-do list items, please feel free to contact any member of our Labor & Employment Law Practice Group.

 To read more, please click here.